ahamouda88/rock-paper-scissors/README.md

 	2. Simply you can either run the application by executing `/src/main/java/com/callenge/game/application/MainApplication.java` or use the following command: `mvn spring-boot:run`
 - From your localhost (http://localhost:8080) you can starting using the API using the below end-point(s).

-## RESTful Web Service
+## APIs
-### End-Points
-##### Description: Takes the user input, plays for the computer and returns the winner and score
+#### Use Case: Takes the user input, plays for the computer and returns the winner and score
 ##### Mehod: POST
 ##### Endpoint: /api/v1/game
 ##### Request Body:
 ```
 {
-  "hand": "...", # Required: String with any of the following (PAPER, ROCK, SCISSORS)
+  "hand": "...", // Required: String with any of the following (PAPER, ROCK, SCISSORS)
-  "userId": "..." # Optional: String and optional
+  "userId": "..." // Optional: String and optional
 }
 ```
 ##### Example: